sonic-net/DASH/test/docs/dash-test-sai-challenger.md

 - take the output of `pwd` from previous step and do `cd <that location from pwd>` in each window
 - window 1: `make run-switch`
 - window 2: `make run-saithrift-server`
-- window 3: will be used to run the test as per instructions bellow
+- window 3: will be used to run the test as per instructions below<br>
+Stop all daemons: `make kill-all` (from Window 3)

 ## Run tests manually